-The Financial Statements set out on pages 28 to 42 do not take into account the liabilities to provide pension benefits which fall due after the year end.
-In respect of the Final Salary Section these liabilities are considered by the Scheme Actuary who carries out an actuarial valuation of such liabilities every three years.
+The Financial Statements set out on pages 28 to 41 do not take into account the liabilities to provide pension benefits which fall due after the year end.
+In respect of the Final Salary Section these liabilities are considered by the Scheme Actuary, who carries out an actuarial valuation of such liabilities every three years, the latest valuation being at 31 March 2013.
 This valuation considers the funding position of the Final Salary Section and the level of contributions payable.